 IATA commissioned a survey of recent travelers to find out about the impact of COVID-19 on passenger perceptions of the industry as well as expected traveling behaviors.

 The main purpose of the study was to better understand what passenger trends to expect in the near future which would help shape guidelines for the industry recovery.

-In this study, 4,700 panel members from eleven countries (Australia, Canada, Chile, France, Germany, India, Japan, Singapore, UAE, UK and USA) who traveled since July 2019 took part in the survey.
+In each wave, 4,700 panel members from eleven countries (Australia, Canada, Chile, France, Germany, India, Japan, Singapore, UAE, UK and USA) who traveled since July 2019 were selected on a random basis to participate in the survey.

-The report outlines the main outcomes of the study in a detailed way, exploring passenger feedback based on:
+Results of each study are published in the form of an extensive report.
+Each report outlines the main outcomes of each wave of the study in a detailed way, exploring passenger feedback based on: